What is Echo Cancellation?

 3CX’s inbuilt echo cancellation

-3CX Client offers an inbuilt echo cancellation algorithm, not an echo suppression algorithm.
-This removes any of the headaches that echoing causes for calls and ensures 3CX Client users are happy with the quality of their calls every time.
+The 3CX App offers an inbuilt echo cancellation algorithm, not an echo suppression algorithm.
+This removes any of the headaches that echoing causes for calls and ensures 3CX App users are happy with the quality of their calls every time.
 The acoustic echo cancellation (AEC) algorithm works to remove the excess noise coming through the outbound receiver and varies the call to balance the sound quality.

-To learn more about 3CX Client and the other features it has click here.
+To learn more about 3CX App and the other features it has click here.